Spinal Trauma & Spinal Cord Injury: Specific injuries

 A vertebral compression fracture is itself a red flag for the presence of osteoporosis, and a formal work-up (with treatment if the diagnosis is confirmed) should be initiated.

 X-ray imaging of the entire spine should be performed in patients with suspected vertebral compression fractures.
 A 20% or 4mm loss of vertebral height is consistent with the diagnosis (see Figure 8).
 A CT scan may be obtained if radiography is inadequate or if there are lower extremity neurologic findings.
-Magnetic resonance imaging need only be performed if there is a question about the chronicity of the fracture or for further assessment of secondary spinal cord injury.
+Magnetic resonance imaging is needed only if there is a question about the chronicity of the fracture or the presence of a spinal cord injury.

 A history of at least one prior vertebral compression fracture increases risk of a future vertebral compression fractures by a factor of five.
 Risk of future vertebral compression fractures is 12 times greater in those with two or more previous vertebral compression fractures.